 What We Do

-At Camp HOPE, we have the opportunity to use fun-filled avenues to bring HOPE into the lives of our campers.
-At camp we discuss important life lessons such as: forgiveness, our future is brighter than our past and that we all need each other.
-Daily kids learn about heroes who had overcome difficult times and chosen to do good things with their lives, despite their hardship.
-Children are challenged with trust exercises, team building, rock climbing, yoga and empowered with character trait awards.
+At Camp HOPE, we use fun-filled avenues to bring HOPE into campers’ lives.
+At camp, we discuss important life lessons such as the value of forgiveness, the future is brighter than the past, and that we all need each other.
+Campers learn about role models who have overcome difficult times and chosen to do good things with their lives.
+Campers are challenged with trust and team-building exercises such as rock climbing and yoga and empowered with character trait awards.
 Using meaningful activities, we create an environment where kids feel safe, seen, encouraged, and loved.

-History of Camp HOPE OKC
+History of Camp HOPE America Palomar